 The things you want to spend money on are the things that are fun!
-This includes games, toys, vacations and other purchases that can make your life easier or more convenient.
+This includes tech, designer clothes, vacations and other purchases that can make your life easier, more convenient or more stylish!

 ACTIVITY #4: NEEDS AND WANTS

 In the list of words below, try to circle things that you believe are needs and underline things that you believe are wants.